- Health and Safety Policy Statement

 1.9 VULNERABLE PEOPLE

-Vulnerable people includes young persons, new and expectant mothers and anyone else who has health condition that could put them at greater risk (e.g. someone with asthma working in wood working environment).
+Vulnerable people includes young persons, new and expectant mothers, night shift workers and anyone else who has health condition that could put them at greater risk (e.g. someone with asthma working in wood working environment).
 In compliance with the Management of Health and Safety at Work Regulations 1999 the Managing Director and Health and Safety Coordinator/ Department Manager will take all reasonably practicable steps to ensure that the health, safety and welfare of vulnerable people is not put at risk as a result of the Company’s work activities.
 They will ensure, so far as is reasonably practicable, that Health and Safety Coordinator/Department Manager or in their absence their nominated deputies, or the Safety Advisor is tasked to undertake a suitable and sufficient Risk Assessment of the employee’s duties.
 So far as is reasonably practicable, the recommendations made by the Risk Assessment will receive due consideration and will, without undue delay, be acted upon.

 Where we employ young persons (under the age of 18 years) on a full time basis or on work placements we will carry out special risk assessments before they start work to take the following into account: